asharma567/asharma567.github.io/_posts/2017-08-20-Gentle-intro-to-Data-Science-for-highschoolers.md

 8/20/17

-_Wrote this for an in-person overview of what data science is to a group of ambitious highschoolers_
+_Wrote this for an in-person overview of data science for a group of ambitious highschoolers_

-### We see it take place in our daily lives:
+## We see it take place in our daily lives:

 - Facebook friend recommender via triangle closing recommender system based on graph theory e.g. Gina's friends with Jackie, Jackie's friends with Ryan, Ryan will be recommended.
 - Snapchat's [puppy dog filter](http://nymag.com/selectall/2016/06/a-very-official-report-on-why-the-puppy-is-the-best-snapchat-filter.html) via eyes and nose recognition using deeplearning.
 - Tinder's [smart photos](http://tech.gotinder.com/smart-photos-2/) via
 	multi-arm bandit algorithm.

-### How's it used at Rocketrip:
+## How's it used at Rocketrip:

 - parsing receipts/images
 - figuring out the impact of the actual product on the companies revenue